How Mechanical Engineers Support Compliance & Regulatory Cases

 How Mechanical Engineers Support Compliance and Regulatory Cases

-When a case happens, they can be brought in as a mechanical engineer expert witness to investigate and provide a testimony, and help you understand what went wrong.
+• Can be brought in as mechanical engineering expert witnesses to investigate, provide testimony, and help you understand what went wrong when a case arises.

-For compliance and regulatory cases, industries that often require mechanical engineers include:
+• Work in compliance and regulatory cases, and industries that often require engineers include:

 • Construction, such as structural inspections, defect rectification, and building code compliance.